Fewer weeds in no dig

 1) Initial soil feeding and mulching of weedy plots

 Any organic matter can be applied on top, for soil food and to increase the light deprivation of weeds below.
-Animal manures partly decomposed, composts of any kind, leaves and grass clippings are good for feeding worms which get busy under dark mulches.
+Animal manures partly decomposed, composts of any kind, a small amount say no more than 25% of leaves and grass clippings, are all good at this stage for feeding worms which get busy under dark mulches.
 Soil is improving at the same time as weeds are dying off.
 The surface mulch of polythene, cardboard or paper is applied on top of the organic matter.

-This option is particularly worthwhile if you are clearing weeds in summer or autumn, to have ground clean for the following spring.
-Or if you want to grow say potatoes and/or winter squash – see the photos below from Homeacres in 2016, taking a harvest of Crown Prince winter squash from ground that in April was 100% weeds, grass and some bindweed too.
+This option is particularly worthwhile if you are clearing vigorous, perennial weeds in summer or autumn, to have ground clean for the following spring.
+Or if you want to grow say potatoes and/or winter squash – see the photos below from Homeacres in 2016, taking a harvest of Crown Prince winter squash from ground that in April was 100% weeds including some couch grass (Elymus repens), grass and some bindweed too.

 2) Next step depends on compost depth and weeds